Lustre ($SCRATCH

 Setting stripe size and stripe count correctly for your needs may significantly affect the I/O performance.

-• Newly created files and directories will inherit these parameters from their parent directory.
+for setting the stripe parameters to get optimal I/O performance.
+The correct stripe setting depends on your needs and file access patterns.- Newly created files and directories will inherit these parameters from their parent directory.
 However, the parameters cannot be changed on an existing file.

 $ lfs getstripe dir|filename